AdelKS/LinuxGamingGuide/README.md

 - Playing while doing another heavy workload, like stream with software encoding, works better with the cpuset trick.
 ## Wine

 Wine is a program that enables running windows executables on Linux.
 Through Wine, windows executables run natively on your linux machine (**W**ine **I**s **N**ot an **E**mulator xD), Wine will be there to remap all Windows specific behavior of the program to something Linux can handle, `DXVK` for example replaces the part of Wine that maps `DirectX` (Windows specific) calls of executables to Vulkan calls (That Linux can handle).
 Tweaking Wine can have quite the impact on games, both positive and negative.
-Latest wine from Lutris works fine, but `wine-tkg` in my experience performs better.

 #### Environment variables